AltaPay/plugin-prestashop/wiki.md

 ## Styling

-Choose one of the below options from Credit Card form style dropdown to change the styling of Credit Card form on the checkout page.
+Choose one of the below options from Checkout form style dropdown to change the styling of payment form on the checkout page.

 ![prestashop_configure_styling](Docs/Configuration/prestashop_configure_styling.png)